kurranaveen14-beep/Hotel-Bookings/README.md

-##🏨 Hotel Bookings Analytics Dashboard
+🏨 Hotel Bookings Analytics Dashboard

-📌 Project Overview
+## 📌 About This Project

-The Hotel Bookings Analytics Dashboard is a data analytics project built using Snowflake and SQL to analyze hotel booking data.
+This is a beginner-friendly data analytics project built using Snowflake and SQL.
-This dashboard provides insights into revenue trends, booking patterns, guest statistics, and city-wise performance.

-The goal of this project is to transform raw booking data into meaningful business insights that support data-driven decision-making.
+The goal of this project is to analyze hotel booking data and create a dashboard that shows important business insights.

-📊 Key Metrics
+## 📊 What This Dashboard Shows

-Total Revenue: 577,347
+Total Revenue

-Total Bookings: 1,729
+Total Bookings

-Average Booking Value: 334.11
+Average Booking Value

-Total Guests: 5,072
+Total Guests

-📈 Dashboard Insights

-Monthly Revenue Trend Analysis
+Monthly Revenue Trend

-Monthly Booking Trend Analysis
+Monthly Booking Trend

 Revenue by City

-Bookings by Room Type (Deluxe, Suite, Standard)
+Bookings by Room Type

-Booking Status Analysis (Confirmed, Cancelled, No-Show)
+Booking Status (Confirmed, Cancelled, No-Show)

-🛠️ Tech Stack
+## 🛠️ Tools Used

-Snowflake – Cloud Data Warehouse
+Snowflake (Cloud Data Warehouse)

-SQL – Data querying and transformation

-Snowsight Dashboard – Data visualization
+SQL (for writing queries)

+Snowsight (for dashboard creation)

+## 🎯 What I Learned

+How to create tables in Snowflake

-🚀 How to Run the Project
+How to analyze booking and revenue data

-Create a database and schema in Snowflake.

-Create tables using the provided SQL scripts.

-Load the hotel bookings dataset.

-Run analysis queries.

-Build the dashboard using Snowsight.
+How to build a dashboard using real data

-📚 Skills Demonstrated

-Data Warehousing Concepts

-SQL Aggregations & Joins

-KPI Calculations

-Business Data Analysis

-Dashboard Development

-🎯 Learning Outcome

-This project improved my understanding of:

-Working with structured data in Snowflake

-Writing optimized SQL queries

-Creating business-focused dashboards
+## 🚀 Project Purpose

-Converting raw data into actionable insights
+This project helped me understand how raw data can be converted into meaningful insights that help businesses make better decisions.